-The Founders’ Hall comprises a central Dining Hall and four Houses: Botha (and the Founders’ Annexe), The College, Cory, Matthews, accommodating 67, 53, 35 and 35 students respectively.
-The Master, in conjunction with the Hall Committee, administers the Hall.
+The Founders’ Hall comprises a central Dining Hall and four Houses: Botha (and the Founders’ Annexe), The College, Cory, Matthews, accommodating 68, 47, 35 and 35 students respectively.
+The Hall Warden, in conjunction with the Hall Committee, administers the Hall.
 The Committee has both staff and student members and is responsible for the general welfare of all Hall members.

 Historically The Founders’ Hall is inextricably linked with the start of residential development at Rhodes.
 Indeed, The College House (built in 1913) was the first new building of the early Rhodes University College, while the Founders’ Dining Hall (in use by 1920) was commissioned as soon as the College Council realised the need for students "to feed together under proper and seemly conditions".
 Today meals are still served in the Hall and guest evenings are still customary.
 The second men's residence, Botha House, soon followed in 1922 and when further expansion became necessary after the war, Cory and Matthews were added in 1945 and 1946 respectively.
 Founders’, therefore, today has buildings of character, centrally situated and in close proximity to most academic and administrative buildings, the sporting fields and facilities, the University Library and the Students' Union.